It’s because I’m lazy. Seriously. I wanna know how I can achieve the most results, with the least amount of effort involved.

 1. Affiliate Marketing Campaigns

 I help companies find customers on the internet.
-There are tons of actions involved with this: developing ads, landing pages, changing bids, and more.
+There are tons of actions involved with this: creating Facebook video ads, creating landing pages, changing bids, and more.

 I realized the most important part of my business is finding the right offers (companies) to work with.
 I’ve had so many profitable campaigns die because the offer I was working with was no longer available.